What is osteoporosis?

 We offer the full range of orthopaedics, including consultation, diagnosis, treatment, and aftercare.
 Our orthopaedic consultants are internationally recognised and conduct thousands of procedures every year.
 Our hospitals have expert multi-disciplinary teams - including clinical nurse specialists and physiotherapists.
 And we use the latest technology, from robot surgery to spinal navigation techniques and real-time imaging.

 Blackrock Clinic is also one of the first private hospitals in Ireland to use the Irish National Orthopaedic Register (INOR).
 This is a national database informing on orthopaedic surgeries and outcomes in Ireland.
-[LINK].
 The aim of this register is to improve patient outcomes.
-Both the Hermitage Clinic and Galway Clinic are expected to enrol with INOR in 2023.
+Both the Hermitage Clinic and Galway Clinic are expected to enroll with INOR in 2023.

 You can access our services quickly and easily with a referral from your GP and can then enjoy world-class clinical care and comfort.
 Over 75% of our rooms are single occupancy - to help you make a quicker recovery in a safe environment.
 We aim to provide you with best possible outcome, and to restore your quality of life.